How Can We Get More Productivity AND Easier Marketing?

 2. Encourage Your Clients To Help Your Productivity

 You can influence your clients to be more co-operative with your various processes:

 - as you inform them during their journey towards you

 - after they have become clients – while working with you

 Most obviously, you can tell potential clients about your Client-Attracting Pathway so that they are mentally prepared for the various steps it takes.
-In doing so, you can also encourage them to prepare papers, digital files and explanations etc. And in accountancy, for instance, you can encourage them to use your choice of software to expedite data transfer.
+In doing so, you can also encourage them to prepare papers, digital files maps and explanations, etc.

 Nudge Clients Towards Co-operative Teamwork

 Another area of co-operation can relate to how you want clients to work with you.

 - In engineering and architecture, for instance, there are cycles of development followed by liaison and decision-making.
 Guiding your clients as to what to expect in these cycles, and how to provide answers to your queries, can boost their confidence AND save you time.

 - In accounting, there are legal timescales and penalties that define optimal ways of working and frame the timing of clients' communications.
 Encouraging timeliness can significantly help your teamwork efficiency.